 SubmissionsThe Editors of the Journal welcome submissions for publication consideration.

-All manuscripts sent by e-mail and post for consideration by the Journal are evaluated on a rolling basis.
+All manuscripts submitted via the Scholastica platform will be evaluated on a rolling basis.
 Upon request, the Journal may grant expedited reviews providing authors with a decision within 48 hours of submission.
-Please contact , , or , Executive Editors, for the Journal’s expedited review policy.

 All submissions should be double-spaced with one-inch margins.
 Each submission should include an abstract and a table of contents.
 The Journal uses Microsoft Word for all word-processing.
 Accordingly, all manuscripts must be submitted in Microsoft Word format.
-If you are submitting via postal mail, the Journal requests that you supply and submit one paper copy of the manuscript and one electronic copy on a 3 1/2 inch PC-compatible floppy disk or a PC-compatible CD-ROM.
 All footnoted text should be double-spaced and numbered serially.
-The journal uses footnote standard citing, and all footnotes and citations to authority should conform to The Bluebook: A Uniform System of Citation, Eighteenth Edition, published by the Harvard Law Review Association.
+The journal uses footnote standard citing, and all footnotes and citations to authority should conform to The Bluebook: A Uniform System of Citation, Twentieth Edition, published by the Harvard Law Review Association.

 The Editors of the Journal seek submissions in the area of intellectual property law - particularly copyrights, entertainment law, Internet law, patents, comments on pending legislation or recent IP case decisions, telecommunications, trademarks, and trade secrets.
 In addition to notes, comments, and scholarly articles, we are also accepting submissions of shorter, approximately 500-2,000 word "perspectives" pieces.
 Examples of perspectives pieces include a short comment on a recent important development or issue in IP law, or an analysis of an interesting current IP case.
 Our Journal is published online, and the scholarly articles, case notes, comments, and working papers will be disseminated in electronic search databases such as LexisNexis and Westlaw.

-Please direct all inquiries to , , or , Executive Editors.
+Please direct all inquiries to , Managing Executive Editor.